top of page

 WANTED! - Skilled / Qualified Wood Carvers who can help make seating etc. using the logs.

-If this is you and you'd like to Get Involved, please Contact Us
+If this is you and you'd like to Get Involved, please Contact Us (select Oak48 Legacy Project as the subject)

 In 2021, just before Christmas we moved some of the more manageable cuts over to the area beside the Community Garden that became boarded by the extension to the Deadwood Hedge (see also the sections below for how this tree was involved in that).
 This was done partly in test and partly to see give us some seating for our pre-Christmas gathering.
 Pictured are the results.